Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Results

 \subsection{Proper Motions}

-We are able to measure the systemic proper motion of 52 of our 54 dSph sample of which 46 have line-of-sight velocities.
-We identify between $\sim4$ and $\sim16200$ members in the 52 dSphs.
+We are able to measure the systemic proper motion of 52 of our 54 dSph sample of which 46 have line-of-sight velocities. {We have the first confident detection of the systemic proper motion of Peg~III and do not detect a signal in Cet~III or Vir~I.} We identify between $\sim4$ and $\sim16200$ members in the 52 dSphs.
 To demonstrate the ability of our model to identify dwarf members, we show example results for four dSphs in Figure~\ref{fig:example_diagnostic}.
 The identified member stars cluster spatially, cluster in proper motion space, and cluster along metal-poor isochrones in color-magnitude space.
 In Table~\ref{tab:results}, we list our results for the systemic proper motion of the 52 dwarfs.
 We include our measurements and number of members with both the fixed and Gaussian background models with the clean sample.
 The systemic proper motions are in excellent agreement between the two background models, with differences $\lesssim 0.01 \masyr$.

 For the majority of the UFDs there is excellent agreement in the total membership with both background models.
 Only in three UFDs, Hyi~I, Boo~III, and Tuc~III, are there differences with $\Delta N \geq 5$.
 For the brighter dSphs, most show differences in total membership between the two background models.
 Ant~II and Car in particular have large differences of $\sim 140$ and $\sim 110$ stars while other bright dwarfs have differences on the order $\sim 5-10$ stars.
 The individual stars with a large difference in membership between the two background models tend to be fainter stars with large proper motion errors.
 We note that for Car~II, Car~III, and Pic~II we do not have results from the Gaussian background model, this is discussed in more detail in Appendix~\ref{appendix:comments}.
 We consider the results from the fixed background model as our default model.